ariesteam/ariesteam.github.com/modules/recspecs.markdown

 landscapes: The Upper San Pedro River Basin in Arizona and Sonora.
 Island Press: Washington, DC.

-Stromberg, J.C., et al.  2006.
-Status of the riparian ecosystem in the Upper San Pedro River: Application of an assessment model.
-Environmental Monitoring and Assessment 115: 145-173.

 Troy, A. and J.M.
 Grove.
 2008.
 Property values, parks, and crime: A hedonic analysis in Baltimore, MD.
 Landscape and Urban Planning 87:
 233-245.

-U.S. Forest Service (USFS).
-1995.
-Landscape aesthetics: A handbook for scenery management.
-USDA-Forest Service Agriculture Handbook Number 701.

 Walsh, R.G., et al. 1990.
 The Consumptive Value of Travel Time on Recreation Trips.
 Journal of Travel Research 29 (1): 17-24.

-Wundscher, T., et al. 2008.
-Spatial targeting of payments for environmental services: A tool for boosting conservation benefits.
-Ecological Economics 65: 822-833.

 </div>